North American collegiate sustainability programs: Cal Poly Pomona

 The Lyle Center for Regenerative Studies at Cal Poly Pomona is one of the oldest sustainability programs in the US, and began granting the Master of Science in Regenerative Studies (MSRS) degree in 2004.
 MSRS is a unique interdisciplinary program that prepares students to find successful solutions to environmental problems in the 21st century.
 Undergraduate students at Cal Poly Pomona can also enroll in the Regenerative Studies Minor.

 Prescott College

 Prescott College has offered a PhD degree in Sustainability Education using a cohort-based limited-residency model since 2005.
 Doctoral students complete most of the work offsite in three stages.
 Foundational coursework in pedagogy, sustainability science, and social science research methods are completed via virtual classroom space.
 Elective courses are designed by the students and overseen by degreed mentors found by the students.
 The research work and writing are traditional, with a doctoral committee made up of a chair and two other members, plus an external reader.
 Each cohort of doctoral students also meets onsite for a week twice per year.
 Doctoral student work, including dissertation proposals, is highlighted at a Sustainability Symposium held on campus every April.

+Prescott College is also home to a MS in Resilient and Sustainable Communities, a MS in Sustainable Food Systems, and an MBA in Sustainability leadership.
+These asynchronous programs were developed at Green Mountain College as the first online sustainability programs of their kind--the MBA in 2006, the MS in Sustainable Food Systems in 2011, and the MS in Resilient and Sustainable Communities in 2013--and were absorbed by Prescott College after Green Mountain College closed in 2019.
+The MS programs feature "a bioregional approach to distance education," asking students to apply what they learn online to their own communities and regions.
+This bioregional approach was originally designed in 2006 for Green Mountain College's MS in Environmental Studies (which also moved to Prescott College); the pedagogical model is described in Laird Christensen' "Teaching Bioregional Perception--At a Distance," in The Bioregional Imagination, edited by Tom Lynch, Cheryll Goltfelty, and Karla Armbruster (Georgia UP, 2012).
+In addition to grounding their lessons in local case studies, students also get to know other professionals working in their regions through assignments designed to create rich local networks.